SRIVIDYAMEDURI/Deep-Learning/0_README.md

 f.close()
 ```
 - Launch CLI and run ```az ml experiment submit -c local CATelcoCustomerChurnModeling.py```
-- Check if dt.pkl and model.pkl is in the output folder as shown below.
+- dt.pkl and model.pkl (naive bayes) should be exported in the output folder as shown below:

 ![CATelcoCustomer](images/CATelcoCustomer_gWithoutDprep.png)

 - Download the model files and put in root folder.
-- If you have not already generated Schema, generate the schema by running ```python churn_schema_gen.py```
+- If you have not already generated schema, generate the schema by running ```python churn_schema_gen.py```

 ### Lab 2: Deploy Service to Production